 We thought the scares had ended as we watched the final boat sail away with our hero, Jon Snow, but the White Walkers had one more trick up their sleeve.
-A the Night King raises his arms slowly we see the bodies of the fallen Wildlings and Night’s Watch men alike start to twitch eerily right before their eyes snap open.
-This was a chilling throwback to the show’s first scare in the pilot, but on a scale previously un-imagined.
-There is no music or dialogue to end the show on, and the episode ends to the sounds of howling winds and a feeling of helplessness as the camera pans out to show the army at its full force.
+As the Night King raises his arms slowly we see the bodies of the fallen Wildlings and Night’s Watch men alike start to twitch eerily right before their eyes snap open.
+This was a chilling throwback to the show’s first scare in the pilot, but on a scale previously unimagined.
+There is no music or dialogue used in the final moments, and the episode ends to the sounds of howling winds and a feeling of helplessness as the camera pans out to show the army at its full force.

 This is one scene of the show that was genuinely horrifying, and the more you watch it the scarier it seems to get.